AlaieT/SPICE-GNN-DC/README.md

 ### Loss

-We have reggression task, so loss function can be - `L1Loss`, `MSELoss`, `HuberLoss`.
-This is standar loss functions in every library.
+We have reggression task, we can choose one of standart loss functions - `L1Loss`, `MSELoss`, `HuberLoss`.
 But in order to have hight accurasy values we need more proper regression loss function.

 For this we need such type of loss function, that can better focuse on small values.